SydneyFisher/task3/README.md

 pip install -r requirements.txt
 ```

-Subsequently you can run the solution using
+Subsequently, you can run the solution using
 ```Python
 python3 solution.py
 ```